Saturn, depicted as a horseman,

 Saturn and two of its moons, Tethys and Dione, were photographed by Voyager 1 at a distance of 13 million km (8 million mi).
 The shadows of Saturn's three bright rings are cast onto the cloud tops.
 The limb of the planet can be seen easily through the 3500 km (2170 mi) wide Cassini Division, which separates the A and B rings.
 The view through the much narrower Encke Gap, near the outer edge of the A ring is less clear.
 Closer to the planet is the faintest of Saturn's three main rings, the C ring or crepe ring, barely visible against the planet.

-i n Roman mythology :
+In Roman mythology :

-.
+Saturn was a god of fertility and agriculture .
 He was commonly identified with the Greek god Cronus (Kronos), and there is an interesting story that explains how Cronus was transformed into Saturn.

 The tale told by the ancient Romans is that Cronus departed from Greek soil when he and his Titan allies were conquered by the Olympians.
 In Italy, the name of this god was changed from Cronus to Saturn.
 As Saturn, the god fled to Latium in an attempt to escape from the wrath of his son Jupiter.